raspberrypilearning/interactive-animation/en/step_2.md

 --- task ---

-Now click on the `See inside`{:class="block3motion"} button on the projects you like to see the code.
+With the projects you like, now click on the `See inside`{:class="block3motion"} button to see the code.

 [![See inside icon](images/see_inside.png)](https://scratch.mit.edu/projects/425346741/editor/){:target="_blank"}